An Empirical Study of Realized GNN Expressiveness: RAPC: a Reliable and Adaptive Evaluation Method

 Similar to major procedure, we can conduct an $\alpha$-level test of $H_{0}:\delta = \mathbf{0}$ versus $H_{1}:\delta \ne \mathbf{0}$, it should always accept $H_0$(the GNN cannot distinguish them) since the $2q$ graphs in each group are essentially the same.
 And $T^2$-statistics should satisfy the:

-If the GNN can distinguish the pair, $T^2_{test}$ in major procedure and $T^2_{i,j}$ in adaptive confidence interval should satisfy the:
+If the GNN can distinguish the pair, $T^2_{\text{test}}$ in major procedure and $T^2_{i,j}$ in adaptive confidence interval should satisfy the:

-Thus we set the adaptive confidence interval as $\textit{Threshold} = \textit{Max}_{i \in \{1,2\}, ~p\in\{1,\dots,P\}}\{T^{2}_{i, p}\}$.
-Then we conduct Major Procedure and Reliability Check based on $\textit{Threshold}$ similar to RPC.
+Thus we set the adaptive confidence interval as $\text{Threshold} = \text{Max}_{i \in \{1,2\}, ~p\in\{1,\dots,P\}}\{T^{2}_{i, p}\}$.
+Then we conduct Major Procedure and Reliability Check based on $\text{Threshold}$ similar to RPC.
 The pipeline is shown in Fig~\ref{fig:RAPC}.

-We analyze the current evaluation method by considering the probability of false positives and false negatives.
-In general, it is difficult to control the probability of both simultaneously at extremely low levels, and a trade-off is often required.
-Noting that false positives compromise the reliability of methods, we give priority to giving strict bounds to this class of errors, while false negatives give an intuitive explanation.
+In our analysis of the current evaluation method, we take into account the probabilities of false positives and false negatives.
+Typically, achieving extremely low levels of both probabilities simultaneously is challenging, and there is often a trade-off between them.
+However, since false positives can undermine the reliability of the methods, we prioritize establishing stringent bounds for this type of error.
+On the other hand, false negatives are explained in a more intuitive manner, acknowledging their presence but placing greater emphasis on minimizing false positives.

 Regarding false positives, we give the following theorem.